 From there how did you progress into having a specific style?

 I learned “tapestry” early on and was weaving abstract pieces while also making lots of paper collage work out of found and family photographs that used the silhouette a lot.
-These eventually led me to combining the two, making simple drawings that I translated into tapestry using a very limited color palette.
-This progressed and eventually I was using found and photographs I was taking for the work.
+These eventually led me to combine the two, making simple drawings that I translated into tapestry using a very limited color palette.
+This progressed, and eventually I was using found and photographs I was taking for the work.

 Marshall McLuhan famously said, “the medium is the message.”
 How does the medium you choose to work with inform the subtext of the image?

-Weaving is just another way to arrange color on a 2 dimensional surface.
-I am an image maker.
+Weaving is just another way to arrange color on a 2-dimensional surface.
+I am an image-maker.
 Think of me as a painter who uses yarn.

 I know you told me before but how long does each piece take you, roughly, and do you ever get halfway done with a piece and scrap it?

-I have only stopped two pieces, one because I had to move my loom and another because it was to small to get the detail I wanted.
+I have only stopped two pieces, one because I had to move my loom and another because it was too small to get the detail I wanted.
 My work takes from a week to a month to weave, I work 12-14 hour days, every day and I also mix and dye my colors, plus all other prep.

 I am really fascinated by how much work goes into each one.
 A lot of other artists do similar work to yours by designing it digitally.
 Can you explain the process of creating one of your works?

 There is either digitally woven work or work that is hired out.
-I work from images so I collect or take photos for an upcoming piece, blow it up to scale and start a line drawing that will be pinned behind the warp on the loom.
+I work from images, so I collect or take photos for an upcoming piece, blow it up to scale, and start a line drawing that will be pinned behind the warp on the loom.
 I collect and prepare colors for the pieces and get everything ready to start weaving, after that its just a slow and steady process of weaving the image from the bottom up.
-Historically tapestry is woven side to side but I weave bottom to top.
+Historically tapestry is woven side to side, but I weave bottom to top.